chaitin/passionfruit/README.md

 * Latest [node.js](https://nodejs.org/) and [yarn](https://yarnpkg.com/) (or [npm](https://www.npmjs.com) if you prefer) to run the api server and web gui
 * [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) `brew install libimobiledevice` on macOS
-* Any desktop browser you like
+* Any modern desktop browser you like

 ### Starting the gui